wonderbird/gof-patterns/README.md

 ## Status

-The project has just been started.
-The first pattern will be the [Composite](Composite).
+The project has been started quite recently.
+Some patterns are already available and I am working on the [Repository](Repository) at the moment.
 While implementing that I want to move patterns I have already implemented into this repository.

 ## Thanks

 Many thanks to [JetBrains](https://www.jetbrains.com/?from=gof-patterns) who provide an [Open Source License](https://www.jetbrains.com/community/opensource/) for this project ❤️.

+Many thanks to [Embarcadero](https://www.embarcadero.com/) who provide an [Open Source License](https://www.embarcadero.com/products/delphi/starter) to the public ❤️.

 ## List of GoF Patterns (incomplete)